 The thing about Malia town in Crete is that it’s totally two-faced, so I decided to write two entries about it.
 Let’s begin with the conventional one.

 The spring was really delayed in Lithuania this year.
 We had a white Christmas, white New Year, white Easter in the end of April, and I had enough.
-After waking up one more day and seeing it was frosty during the night in the end of April, I checked our low-cost travel website makalius.lt, found an charter suitable for Mark (not too hot, EU = good health insurance, preferably sandy beach) and suitable for my budget (340 euro all in, with breakfast and dinners) and off we go to Malia, Crete.
+After waking up one more day and seeing it was frosty during the night in the end of April, I checked our low-cost travel website makalius.lt, found an charter suitable for Mark (not too hot, EU = good health insurance, preferably sandy beach) and suitable for my budget (340 euro all in, with breakfast and dinners), we pack our bags and off we go to Malia, Crete.
 I also wrote more about our hotel Meropi here.

 We have been to Crete once already last April, but that time it was Ryanair, finding a hotel on Booking.com, renting a car and driving into the wild.
 With my husband it’s fun.
 Without him and with Mark in the heist of separation anxiety I actually very much preferred a boring charter holiday.
 Which also I have tried exactly once exactly 10 years ago.
 So let’s give it another chance.